-Furnaces and other fuel-burning appliances can produce CO if they are not properly maintained and inspected by professionals regularly.
+Furnaces and other fuel-burning appliances can produce carbon monoxide if they are not properly maintained and inspected by professionals regularly.
 Make sure to have your devices inspected to help protect your home and family.

 3. Clean out your fireplace's flue

 Make sure to clean out or have your fireplace's flue inspected before you light a fire.
 This will help prevent the flue from becoming clogged and trapping carbon monoxide in your home.

 4. Use kitchen vents anytime the stove is in use

-The kitchen stove is among the most frequent sources of CO poisoning in the home.
+The kitchen stove is among the most frequent sources of carbon monoxide poisoning in the home.
 To help eliminate danger of overexposure, always run exhaust fans when cooking, especially during the holidays when stoves are left on for longer periods of time.
 Also, open a nearby window periodically when cooking to allow fresh air to circulate.
 Also, never use your stove to heat your home.

 Your first line of defense is early detection.
 Make sure to install CO alarms on every level of the home, in every bedroom.
-It is important to regularly test your alarms and know when to replace them, every 7 to 10 years.
+It is important to regularly test your alarms and know when to replace them, every 5 to 7 years.